Secret-Recipes-Build-Week/backend/README.md

 ## Users

-    The below endpoints require you to be logged in with a token in your header **Requires Authentication**
+    All of the below endpoints require you to be logged in with a token in your header **Requires Authentication**

 ### GET /api/user/:id